HippoCampusRobotics/fav_docs/_sources/tutorials/lab_workflow.rst.txt

 #.
 We have a big TV screen at the lab.
 You can use it (we have HDMI and DisplayPort) for plotting data etc. so that everyone can see.

 #.
 If you record data via :code:`rosbag`, do not include camera images (or if you need camera data, include just one topic).
 Camera images can overload the network.
-You can exclude topics matching regular expresions with :code:`-x`.
+You can exclude topics matching regular expressions with :code:`-x`.
    For example

    .. code-block:: sh